cortezaproject/corteza-docs/README.md

 ### Simple

-Deployment with minimum set of containers (database + backend + frontend)
+Deployment with a minimum set of containers (database + backend + frontend)

 [Instructions](deploy/docker-compose/simple.md) for simple deployment.